studoverse/katerbase/README.md

 #### Missing Kotlin field

 MongoDB collections can be [schemaless](https://www.mongodb.com/blog/post/why-schemaless), although [document schemas](https://docs.mongodb.com/stitch/mongodb/document-schemas/) can be enforced.
-In case the MonoDB document has properties that do not have a corresponding Kotlin field, the property will just be ignored on deserialization.
-This is useful when adding fields in the MongoDB document but the updated Kotlin models are not yet deployed.
+In case the MonoDB document has properties that do not have a corresponding Kotlin field, the *property will be ignored* on deserialization.
+This is useful when adding fields in the MongoDB document if the updated Kotlin models are not yet deployed.

 A [Movie](#collection-setup) MongoDB document `{_id: "first", actors: [], website: "https://example.org"}` will get deserialized into the Kotlin class `Movie(_id=first, actors=[]`.

 #### Additional Kotlin field

-In case the MongoDB document does not have a property value that is defined in the Kotlin model, the default field content will be used.
-This is useful when adding fields to Kotlin models but the MongoDB documents are not yet migrated.
+In case the MongoDB document does not have a property value that is defined in the Kotlin model, respectively the MongoDB property is `undefined, the *default field value* will be used.
+This is useful when adding fields to Kotlin models if the MongoDB documents are not yet migrated.

 A [Movie](#collection-setup) MongoDB document `{_id: "first", actors: [{name: "actorname"}, {birthday: ISODate(0)}]}` will get deserialized into the Kotlin class `Movie(_id=first, actors=[Actor(name=actorname, birthday=null), Actor(name=, birthday=Date(0))]`.